-This Annual Report complies with the financial reporting requirements of Title 9, Book 2 of the Dutch Civil Code, where applicable.
-The Consolidated Annual Financial Statements presented in this Annual Report have been prepared in accordance with the International Financial Reporting Standards (IFRS) as adopted by the European

-Union (EU IFRS).
-Some chapters in the Risk, funding & capital section of this Annual Report contain audited information and are part of the Consolidated Annual Financial Statements.
+The financial information contained in this Annual Report has been prepared in accordance with International Financial Reporting Standards (IFRS) as adopted by the European Union (EU IFRS).
+Some chapters in the Risk, funding and capital section contain audited information and are part of the Annual Financial Statements.
 Audited information in these sections is labelled as 'audited' in the respective headings.
-The Company Annual Financial Statements comply with Title 9, Book 2 of the Dutch Civil Code, and use the EU IFRS valuation principles that are applied in the Consolidated Annual Financial Statements.
-This report is presented in euros (EUR), which is ABN AMRO Bank's presentation currency, rounded to the nearest million, and sets out the results for the entire ABN AMRO Bank organisation worldwide (unless otherwise stated).
+All capital metrics and risk exposures in this section are reported under the Basel III (CRD IV/ CRR) framework.
+Some chapters in this section contain information according to Pillar 3 and Enhanced Disclosure Task Force (EDTF) requirements.
+These sections are labelled as 'Pillar 3' and 'EDTF' respectively.
+This report is presented in euros (EUR), which is ABN AMRO's presentation currency, rounded to the nearest million, and sets out the results for the entire ABN AMRO organisation worldwide (unless otherwise stated).
 All financial year-end averages in this report are based on month-end figures.
 Management does not believe that these month-end averages present trends that are materially different from those that would be presented by daily averages.
 Certain figures in this report may not tally exactly due to rounding.
-In addition, certain percentages in this document have been calculated using rounded figures.
+In addition, certain percentages in this report have been calculated using rounded figures.

 To download this report or obtain more information, please visit us at abnamro.com/ir or contact us at investorrelations@nl.abnamro.com.
 The definitions and abbreviations used in this report can be found on the ABN AMRO website via abnamro.com/annualreport.
+Introduction